partach/ha_revpi/README.md

   homeassistant/home-assistant:stable
 ```
 Change the timezone above if needed for your installation.
-Some items are passed on to the container to ensure we can execute...
+Some items are passed on to the container to ensure we can execute...<br>
-For example if you want to use a USB device in HA make sure you pass that via --device=/dev/ttyTheRightPort
+For example if you want to use a USB device in HA make sure you pass that via<br>
+`--device=/dev/ttyTheRightPort`

-To close nano: ctrl-x choose y(es) to write file.
+To close nano: `ctrl-x` choose `y(es)` to write file.<br>
 Make sure the file is executable: <br>

 ```
 sudo chown +x run-home-assistant.sh
 ```
-now run the container to start HA (this is reboot safe due to options given when constructing the container).<br>
+Now run the container to start HA (this is reboot safe due to options given when constructing the container).<br>
 Meaning when all goes well you don't have to ever run this start up script again (unless you want to change parameters).

 ```